TheMonocledHamster/Hamster-Bot-Prototype/README.md

 [Future Plans]
 * I intend to expand the range of the conversation, and hopefully add some NLP functionality.
+* The voice is currently too robotic (limitation of espeak on Linux).
+Some improvements are in order on that front.
 * The bot may soon be learning another language!
 I'm considering adding either Kannada or German language capabilities.
 * I will attempt to add a basic UI and animations (using Flutter?) by the end of October 2021.